RainingChain/PokemonB2W2BattleSubwayRNG/README.md

 ==============================================
 This tool calculates the trainers and pokemons that you will encounter in the Battle Subway in Pokemon Black 2 or White 2 based on your profile, the time you boot the DS and the number of current wins.
 The tool uses the average of Timer0Min and Timer0Max to determine the initial seed.
+On emulator, the Timer0Min and Timer0Max should be the same.
+The tool assumes no buttons is held when booting the game.

 Important note
 --------------